Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Remove the "Authorization" property from http headers when openning the XMPP socket.
 -   Add `ContactsService::getMyInformations` API to Get informations about the connected user.
 -   Update stop of logger to stop winston library.
+-   Fix the XMPPService (handleXMPPConnection) when ERROR_EVENT happenned to stop the ping timer only when the error is a fatal one.
+-   Change to keep DEBUG with "logs.system-dev.*" in STS delivery.
+Do not forget that when properties of this section are setted then personnal datas are displayed in logs, so it is not RGPD compatible.is Do not activate it in production systems.

 ### SDK for Node.JS 2.2.0 - STS Version - June 2021